feinstaub/feinstaub.github.io/asr/index.md

 * **End-to-end encryption** by default.
 * **Asynchronous** in a sense that you can send files while the receiver can be offline.
 * **No artificial file size restriction**.
 Via file splitting (not impl yet) it is possible to send files which are larger than the storage quota of the given exchange point.
 * **Decentral** logic.
 All processing logic is located on the clients.
 The required exchange point server only serves as a simple temporary file store and is easily replaceable.
+Thus, also no long-term dependence of anonymous service providers.
-* **No long-term dependence** of anonymous service providers because they can easily be replaced.
+* **Free software** which is giving you the [four freedoms](https://en.wikipedia.org/wiki/Free_software#Definition_and_the_Four_Freedoms) with all their [implications](https://en.wikipedia.org/wiki/Free_software).

 Download